Do Crunches Really Work (Quick Answer)

-Do crunches really work when it comes to building real core strength?
+Do Crunches Really Work for building core strength and flat abs?
 For decades, crunches have been promoted as the ultimate exercise for flattening the stomach and sculpting visible abs.
 Fitness magazines, workout programmes, and social media routines often suggest that doing hundreds of crunches a day is the key to a stronger, leaner midsection.

 However, the reality is very different.
 While crunches do activate the abdominal muscles, they only train a small portion of the core and fall short when it comes to strength, stability, and long-term function.
 In some cases, relying too heavily on crunches can even contribute to muscle imbalances, poor posture, and lower back discomfort.